matrix-org/matrix-spec-proposals/proposals/3882-login-token-request.md

 ## Security considerations

 A malicious client could use the mechanism to spawn more than one session.
-For this reason the endpoint can be placed behind user interactive authentication.
+For this reason the endpoint should by default be placed behind user interactive authentication.

 ## Unstable prefix